How to Repair an Electric Wall Heater

 For minor problems, you can easily fix your wall-mounted electric heater with a combination of cleaning, inspection, and tightening loose connections.
 These are tasks most DIYers can easily do.
 In some cases, the problem may lie with a faulty circuit breaker in the main service panel.
 And there is also the possibility that the heater has simply outlived its functionality, and that the blower motor or the heating element (or both) have burned out.
-The only option in this case is to replace the heater.
+In this case, the only option is to replace the heater.
 Circuit breaker replacement or heater replacement are usually jobs for a licensed electrician, though a skilled DIYer with good experience can do the work safely.

 Wall-mounted electric heaters are hard-wired into household electrical circuits, and like any electrical repair, extreme caution is required.
 Your community may even have code restrictions that forbid homeowners from doing any work involving circuit wiring, though, in most jurisdictions, the simple acts of cleaning, checking wire connections, or even replacing the heating unit are allowed.
 But working with electricity is inherently dangerous, and you should not attempt heater repair unless you have considerable DIY wiring experience and know-how to test for current using a voltage tester.